 In February 2022, the Company received 121,968 shares of common stock of WM Technology Inc. (Nasdaq: MAPS) (the "WMT Shares"), a technology and software infrastructure provider to the cannabis industry, which represented the Company's pro rata share of additional consideration pursuant to a 2021 asset purchase agreement between the Company and Members RSVP LLC.
-The Company recognized a loss of approximately \$19,000 in the three months ended March 31, 2023, which reflects the change in the fair value of the WMT Shares for the period.
-The fair value of the WMT Shares was approximately \$954,000 at March 31, 2022.
-Both the loss in the three months ended March 31, 2022 from the change in the fair value of the WMT Shares and the gain arising from the receipt of the WMT Shares are reported as Other (expense) income, net, in the condensed consolidated statements of operations for the respective periods.
+The Company recognized losses of approximately \$2,000 and \$21,000 in the three and six months ended June 30, 2023, respectively, reflecting the changes in the fair value of the WMT Shares for the respective periods.
+The Company recognized a loss of \$0.6 million in both of the three- and six-month periods ended June 30, 2022, representing the changes in the fair value of the WMT Shares for such periods.
+Both the losses in the three and six months ended June 30, 2022 from the change in the fair value of the WMT Shares and the gain arising from the receipt in February 2022 of the WMT Shares are reported as Other (expense) income, net, in the condensed consolidated statements of operations for the respective periods.